 The Chloe Center for the Critical Study of Racism, Immigration, and Colonialism offers annual undergraduate summer research awards of up to $2,000.
 Applications for these awards open in the spring and are due March 31.

-The Chloe Center supports undergraduate research that falls into at least one of the four tracks of the Critical Diaspora Studies major:
+The Chloe Center supports undergraduate research that falls into at least one of the four focus areas of the Critical Diaspora Studies major:

 - Migration and Borders